John Lennon's long lost Gibson guitar up for sale

 Darren Julien, owner of Julien's Auctions, called the guitar "one of biggest finds in music history," and said its sale could top the $965,000 auction record set in 2013 for an electric guitar owned by Bob Dylan.

 "John Lennon items don't come up very often because a lot of people keep them.
-This was one of his favourite guitars, he talked about wishing he still had it," Julien said.
+This was one of his favorite guitars, he talked about wishing he still had it," Julien said.

 Lennon died on Dec.
 8, 1980, after he was shot by a fan in New York City.